harihaysrun/sisc-vue/README.md

 **SI(S)C uses:**
 - Neutral colours (black, white, and mediumslateblue as the accent colour) because skincare is for everyone, regardless of genders!
-- The retro line design to give it an element of fun
+- The black line design to give it an element of fun

 ### Font
 [Manrope](https://fonts.google.com/specimen/Manrope?preview.text_type=custom&preview.text=A) works great as both headers and body text.
 Also very modern-looking.